 2. Ways to Purify Water Once Found

-- Water Filtration: The most valuable tool for creating fresh water is a filtration kit.
+Water Filtration: The most valuable tool for creating fresh water in your outdoor survival gear is a filtration kit.
 Once you have a reliable source of fresh water, you can create a never-ending supply of clean drinking water.

 Survival Skills: Food